theprimarybrain/theprimarybrain.github.io/_posts/2017-10-23-Keep-Classroom-Supplies-Organized.md

 One of my teacher friends recommended wrapping the materials with fancy tape.
 I grabbed some skinny rolls of duct tape and wrapped up *all the things*.
 It has been a miracle!
 We have now made it **TWO WHOLE WEEKS** without losing a single thing!
 This was by far the best $3 I have spent this school year!

 I would love to hear how this works for you in your classroom.
-See you next week for another Teacher Tip Tuesday!
+[Click here to pin this post](https://www.pinterest.com/pin/447334175479443656/) to your teacher tips board to help you stay organized!

 ![Laurin]({{ site.github.url }}/assets/img/laurin.png)